-Prior to the Distribution and the Merger, Old Gaylord will be restructured (the "Restructuring") so that the assets and liabilities that are part of Old Gaylord's hospitality, attractions, music, television, and radio businesses, including all of Old Gaylord's long-term debt, as well as Old Gaylord's interest in the Country Music Television cable networks outside of the United States and Canada ("CMT International") and the option to acquire 95% of and the assets used in the management of Z Music, Inc. ("Z Music"), a cable network currently featuring primarily contemporary Christian music videos, will be transferred to or retained by New Gaylord or one of its subsidiaries.
+Prior to the Distribution and the Merger, Old Gaylord will be restructured (the "Restructuring") so that the assets and liabilities that are part of Old $\,$ Gaylord's hospitality, attractions, music, television, and radio businesses, including all of Old Gaylord's long-term debt, as well as Old Gaylord's interest in the Country Music Television cable networks outside of the United States and Canada ("CMT International") and its management of and option to acquire Z Music, Inc. ("Z Music"), a contemporary Christian music video cable network, will be transferred to or retained by New Gaylord or one of its subsidiaries.
 Following the Restructuring, the businesses of New Gaylord will include the Grand Ole Opry; the Opryland Hotel; the Opryland theme park; the Wildhorse Saloon; the Ryman Auditorium; the broadcasting operations comprised of the CBS-affiliate television station KTVT in Dallas-Fort Worth and three Nashville-based radio stations; interests in country and Christian music publishing and recording with the Opryland Music Group and Word Entertainment ("Word"), and the operations of CMT International and the management of Z Music.
 As a result of the Restructuring, certain of the assets of Old Gaylord's cable networks business, consisting primarily of The Nashville Network ("TNN") and the domestic and Canadian operations of Country Music Television ("CMT"), and certain other related businesses, and certain liabilities related thereto, will be held by Old Gaylord or one of its subsidiaries (other than New Gaylord or its subsidiaries after giving effect to the Restructuring) and will be acquired by Westinghouse in the Merger.